siliconflow/onediff/onediff_diffusers_extensions/README.md

 ```

-## More Efficient LoRA loading and switching
+## Fast LoRA loading and switching

 OneDiff provides a more efficient implementation of loading LoRA, by invoking `load_and_fuse_lora` you can load and fuse LoRA to pipeline, and by invoking `unfuse_lora` you can restore the weight of base model.